Blended Learning Transformation

 Workshop commitment

-• Two (2) seminars (approximately 6 hours each) at University Park
+• One (1) seminars (approximately 6 hours) at University Park

-• Five (5) synchronous online seminars (approximately 2 – 3 hours each)
+• Four (4) synchronous online seminars (approximately 2 hours each)

 • Apply 3 – 4 hours per week to preparation and follow-up work

-• Partner with TLT resources to complete deliverables for the redesigned course
+• Partner with TLT and ITLD resources to complete deliverables for the redesigned course

-Each BlendLT participant is responsible for collaborating with our staff to achieve the agreed-upon goals of the project.
+Each BlendLT participant is responsible for collaborating with TLT and ITLD staff to achieve the agreed-upon goals of the project.
 In addition to meeting these expectations, we ask that BlendLT participants also consider:

 • Proposing a session for the annual TLT Symposium